adam-ard/organic-markdown/README.md

 bracket delimited attributes.
 Notice that we have given the block a name, and set its menu attribute to true.

-Now when you run `omd` in the same directory as your `LIT.md` file, you should see something like this:
+Now when you run `omd status` in the same directory as your `LIT.md` file, you should see something like this:

 ```
-Commands:
+Available commands:
+  (use "omd run <cmd>" to execute the command)
-    0. pwd
+    pwd

-Files:
+Output files:
+  (use "omd tangle" to generate output files)
 ```

 You have one command available (the `pwd` command you just created)